 A unique coworking hostel for those that want to travel the world while working from their laptops.
 Make use of the massive open-air coworking spaces and sip on delicious coffee.
 If you need a quick screen break, just take a refreshing dip in the infinity pool or grab a drink at the bar.

 Need more work inspiration?
-Staying at a digital nomad-friendly hostel is a really smart way to get more done whilst still enjoying the social life of travelling… Mingle, share ideas, brainstorm, make connections and find your tribe at Tribal Bali!
+Staying at a digital nomad-friendly hostel in Bali is a really smart way to get more done whilst still enjoying the social life of travelling… Mingle, share ideas, brainstorm, make connections and find your tribe at Tribal Bali!

 Types of Hostel Rooms